WaspPoison/WaspPoised/ReadMe.txt

 Using Manual Install:
--If you are worried about NTOSKERNAL errors, you may bypass the installation of ntoskrnl.exe by manually copying the files and avoiding ntoskrnl.exe and ntkrnlpa.exe, all files included in the installer are in the provided WINDOWS folder.
+-If you are worried about NTOSKERNAL errors, you may bypass the installation of ntoskrnl.exe by manually copying the files and avoiding ntoskrnl.exe and ntkrnlpa.exe, all files included in the installer are in the provided WINDOWS.zip folder.
 Copy what's in the root directory of said WINDOWS folder to your WinXP C:\Windows\ and what is in the System32 folder to your C:\Windows\System32\